mywyau/sprout/README.md

 coordinates.
 Sprout resolves an addition before atomically updating `sprout.toml`, so an unavailable version leaves the configuration unchanged.
 Dependency names default to the artifact name.

-Inspect the selected dependency graph and find everything that introduces a transitive dependency:
+Inspect the selected dependency graph or find every path to a transitive dependency:

 ```bash
 sprout graph